sheisc/COMP9024/C/HowToMake/README.md

 <img src="images/showcase.jpg" width="50%" height="50%">

-### 8.3 Read The Fxxxing Source Code
+### 8.3 Read The Source Code

 ```
-Read The Fxxxing Source Code.
+Read The Source Code.

                 Linus Torvalds
                 The creator and lead developer of the Linux kernel